tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

     these always failed

-Back then, I had thought to buy something about $130 I could afford, but the options were gross as well: I could only have old garbage like Core2Duo computers at best.
+Back then, I had thought to buy something about $130 I could afford, but the options were gross as well: I could only buy old garbage like Core2Duo computers at best.

-I saved money for two months of strikes while I was studying at home with my phone and the Frankenstein.
+I saved money for two months of strikes while I was studying at home with my phone and the "Frankenstein".
 Then, **it was super exciting when I checked the announcement on the internet with I5 processor computers under the budget!**

 I was really happy when I found that I didn't have to buy another horrible